HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ## Backward Transfers

-Backward transfers in Zendoo require a more complex mechanism.
-Backward transfers are typically initiated on the sidechain as special transactions batched in withdrawal certificates and propagated to the mainchain by sidechain nodes.
+Backward Transfers in Zendoo require a more complex mechanism.
+Backward Transfers are typically initiated on the sidechain as special transactions batched in Withdrawal Certificates and propagated to the mainchain by sidechain nodes.

-Backward transfers in Zendoo are challenging due to the asymmetric design.
+Backward Transfers in Zendoo are challenging due to the asymmetric design.
 On the other hand, the protocol allows great flexibility in sidechain design.
-There are few limitations on how backward transfers and withdrawal certificates are generated outside of those imposed through the CCTP.
+There are few limitations on how Backward Transfers and Withdrawal Certificates are generated outside of those imposed through the CCTP.

-Before we look into actual Backward Transfers, we need to talk about two concepts that are introduced with the CCTP and that affect all backward transfers.
+Before we look into actual Backward Transfers, we need to talk about two concepts that are introduced with the CCTP and that affect all Backward Transfers.

 ### Withdrawal Certificates

 The first concept is the Withdrawal Certificate which serves primarily as a container for Backward Transfers.
 Additionally, it is used as a liveness indicator for sidechains.
 When there is no Withdrawal Certificate submitted for a given sidechain within a time period (`submit_len`) defined with the deployment of said sidechain, that sidechain is considered to be inactive by the mainchain, and no further Withdrawal Certificates for that sidechain will be accepted by the mainchain.

 Grouping Backward Transfers comes with two advantages compared to broadcasting them individually.
 First, it reduces the amount of inter-chain communication.
 If you consider a system with a single sidechain this advantage could be considered negligible - in a system with tens and potentially hundreds of sidechains not so much.
 Second, it might reduce computational burden on the sidechain.
-Remember how each withdrawal certificate has a SNARK proof attached that authorizes the transaction and proves correct state transitions within the sidechain.
+Remember how each Withdrawal Certificate has a SNARK proof attached that authorizes the transaction and proves correct state transitions within the sidechain.
 Generating this proof comes at a computational cost which, depending on the proving system adopted by the sidechain, may be reduced by broadcasting sidechain updates to the mainchain less frequently.

-Note that the mainchain consensus protocol does not impose any rules on how exactly a withdrawal certificate should be generated or by whom it should be submitted.
+Note that the mainchain consensus protocol does not impose any rules on how exactly a Withdrawal Certificate should be generated or by whom it should be submitted.

 ### Withdrawal Epochs

-The concept of withdrawal epochs is introduced as a number of mainchain blocks in which a sidechain is collecting backward transfers to be broadcasted to the mainchain.
-One withdrawal certificate is submitted per withdrawal epoch, accompanied by a SNARK proof that all backward transfers are valid.
+The concept of Withdrawal Epochs is introduced as a number of mainchain blocks in which a sidechain is collecting Backward Transfers to be broadcasted to the mainchain.
+One Withdrawal Certificate is submitted per Withdrawal Epoch, accompanied by a SNARK proof that all Backward Transfers are valid.

 ![Withdrawal Epochs in Zendoo](/assets/post_files/technology/expert/4.2-cross-chain-transactions/withdrawal-epoch_D.jpg)
 ![Withdrawal Epochs in Zendoo](/assets/post_files/technology/expert/4.2-cross-chain-transactions/withdrawal-epoch_M.jpg)

-The length of a withdrawal epoch, defined over a number of mainchain blocks, is fixed with the deployment of the sidechain.
-The choice of  withdrawal epochs length depends on parameters like the block time of a sidechain.
+The length of a Withdrawal Epoch, defined over a number of mainchain blocks, is fixed with the deployment of the sidechain.
+The choice of  Withdrawal Epochs length depends on parameters like the block time of a sidechain.
 If blocks are produced at a high frequency, for instance, because the sidechain is built for many in-game micro-payments, the Withdrawal Epoch in terms of mainchain blocks can be short.
 This can prevent Withdrawal Certificates becoming too large due to the number of included Backward Transfers.
 A sidechain primarily used to store data, e.g. for a supply chain tracking system, might choose a block time close to that of Horizen and a longer Withdrawal Epoch compared to the in-game payment sidechain.

 ### Initiating a Backward Transfer on Sidechain

 A regular Backward Transfer in a UTXO-based sidechain works very similarly to a regular blockchain-internal transaction.
 Previously unspent transaction outputs are consumed as inputs, spending of which is authorized through digital signatures.
 Outputs meant to be spendable on the mainchain must specify the receiver's mainchain address and the amount to be transferred.
-Because backward transfers are a special transaction type by design, there is no need to specifically refer to the mainchain in the outputs.
+Because Backward Transfers are a special transaction type by design, there is no need to specifically refer to the mainchain in the outputs.

-All backward transfers initiated within a single withdrawal epoch are grouped into a *Backward Transfers Transaction* (BTTx).
+All Backward Transfers initiated within a single Withdrawal Epoch are grouped into a *Backward Transfers Transaction* (BTTx).
 This is a regular multi-output transaction in which all outputs are spendable on the mainchain.
-This Backward Transfers Transaction is then placed in the withdrawal certificate to be broadcast on the mainchain.
+This Backward Transfers Transaction is then placed in the Withdrawal Certificate to be broadcast on the mainchain.

 ### Initiating a Backward Transfer on the Mainchain

-A user might need to request a backward transfer directly from the mainchain.
+A user might need to request a Backward Transfer directly from the mainchain.
 This could happen either because the sidechain is controlled by malicious actors, because it was implemented incorrectly, or because it became inactive.
-Rather than trying to broadcast a backward transfer to all sidechain nodes, a user can instead use one of two mechanisms that allow initiating backward transfers from the mainchain directly: *Backward Transfer Requests* (BTRs) and *Ceased Sidechain Withdrawals* (CSWs).
+Rather than trying to broadcast a Backward Transfer to all sidechain nodes, a user can instead use one of two mechanisms that allow initiating Backward Transfers from the mainchain directly: *Backward Transfer Requests* (BTRs) and *Ceased Sidechain Withdrawals* (CSWs).

 #### Backward Transfer Requests